 The speed at which air is drawn into a fume hood is of great importance for the safe and effective operation of a fume hood.
 A speed that is too high or too low can compromise the performance of the fume hood, leaving those near the hood in danger.
 So why does this airspeed matter?
 What is so significant about the face velocity measurement of a fume hood?

 What is a Fume Hood Face?

-If we are going to talk about face velocity on a fume hood, we better know the important components of a fume hood, especially the fume hood’s face.
-The fume hood’s face is the imaginary plane between the bottom of the sash and the work surface.
-This is the opening in which air is pulled from the laboratory into the fume hood.
-It is the same opening that serves as the entry point for a worker’s hands to enter the work area.
-Across this imaginary plane is where fume hood face velocity is measured using an appropriate monitor or meter.
+If we are going to talk about face velocity, we better know the components of a fume hood.
+The face is the imaginary plane between the bottom of the sash and the work surface.
+This is the opening in which air is pulled from the lab into the hood.
+It serves as the entry point for hands to enter the work area.
+Across this imaginary plane is where face velocity is measured using an appropriate monitor.